Rovibrational energy levels of H$_2$O by quantum computing: Parameters of H O

 Note that our definition of the $a$, $b$ and $c$ axes is different from the usual convention for asymmetric top molecules, in which the $a$, $b$ and $c$ axes are selected so that $A^{\rm e}>B^{\rm e}>C^{\rm e}$ \cite{Bauder2011}.

 Harmonic frequencies (symmetric stretch, bending, antisymmetric stretch):

 Anharmonic coupling constants (only non-zero values of terms $g_{jkl}$ and $f_{jklm}$ with $j\le k \le l \le m$ are given):

 Note that we have to account for the multiplicity of the equivalent terms when using the above numerical values in Eq.~\eqref{Eq:VanharmDef}.
-Except for $f_{2222}$, the numerical values given in Eqs.~\eqref{Eq:gijk} and \eqref{Eq:fijkl} agree with the values in table 6 in \cite{Csaszar1997} to within 20 cm$^{-1}$.
-The value of $f_{2222}$ is given in \cite{Csaszar1997} as $\hbar^2 f_{2222}/\omega_2^2\approx -11$ cm$^{-1}$.
-The signs of the coupling constants in Eqs.~\eqref{Eq:gijk} and \eqref{Eq:fijkl} and table 6 in \cite{Csaszar1997} agree if we redefine the normal mode coordinates as $Q_1\to-Q_1$ and $Q_2\to -Q_2$.
+Except for $f_{2222}$, the numerical values given in Eqs.~\eqref{Eq:gijk} and \eqref{Eq:fijkl} agree with the values in table 6 in Ref.~\onlinecite{Csaszar1997} to within 20 \hcmminusone{}.
+The value of $f_{2222}$ is given in Ref.~\onlinecite{Csaszar1997} as $\hbar^2 f_{2222}/\omega_2^2\approx -11$ \hcmminusone{}.
+The signs of the coupling constants in Eqs.~\eqref{Eq:gijk} and \eqref{Eq:fijkl} and table 6 in Ref.~\onlinecite{Csaszar1997} agree if we redefine the normal mode coordinates as $Q_1\to-Q_1$ and $Q_2\to -Q_2$.

 Normal mode transformation matrix [used in Eqs.~\eqref{Eq:Qkdef}, \eqref {Eq:CorioloiscouplDef}, and \eqref{Eq:akDef}]:

 where

 and